Distributed Inference with Sparse and Quantized Communication: Simulations

 As our second simulation study, we investigate the performance of our quantized learning rule, namely Algorithm \ref{algo:Qmin}.
-To do so, keeping everything else the same, suppose we now modify the likelihood model of agent 1 as follows: $l(0|\theta_1)=0.8$ and $l(0|\theta_2)=0.2$.
+To do so, keeping everything else the same, suppose we now modify the likelihood model of agent 1 as follows: {$l_1(0 | \theta_1)=0.8$ and $l_1(0|\theta_2)=0.2$}.
 Fig. \ref{fig:qplots} depicts the performance of Algorithm \ref{algo:Qmin} for this scenario, when $B(\theta_1)=B(\theta_2)=1$, i.e., when $1$ bit is used to encode each hypothesis.
 From Fig. \ref{fig:qplots}(a), we note that all agents learn the true state.
 Fig. \ref{fig:qplots}(b) reveals that the learning rates of the uninformative agents 2 and 3 are limited by the precision of the quantizer.
 In particular, since $K_1(\theta_1,\theta_2)=0.8318 > \log(2)$, the learning rates for these agents get saturated at $\log(2)$, exactly as suggested by Eq. \eqref{eqn:quantizedrate} in Theorem \ref{thm:Quantmin}.
-Despite these quantization effects, we observe from Fig. \ref{fig:qplots}(a) that the beliefs of all agents converge to the true state quite fast - a fact that is not adequately captured by our \textit{asymptotic} learning rate analysis.
-This highlights the need for a finer investigation into non-asymptotic trade-offs between the learning rate and imperfect communication.
+Despite these quantization effects, we observe that the beliefs of all agents converge to $\theta^*$ quite fast.